harvester/docs/versioned_docs/version-v1.3/vm/live-migration.md

 ## Limitation

-With `host-model`, it only allows the live migration process to migrate the VM to a node with same CPU model.
-For example, if the original CPU model is `XYZ`, it can migrate VM to another node with `XYZ` CPU model.
-However, sometimes VM does not require a specified CPU model.
-In such case, we need to shut down the VM, assign a CPU model supported by all nodes, and then restart the VM.
+`host-model` only allows migration of the VM to a node with same CPU model.
+However, specifying a CPU model is not always required.
+When no CPU model is specified, you must shut down the VM, assign a CPU model that is supported by all nodes, and then restart the VM.

-For example, consider two nodes:
+Example:

 - A node: `host-model-cpu.node.kubevirt.io/XYZ` `cpu-model-migration.node.kubevirt.io/XYZ` `cpu-model.node.kubevirt.io/123`
 - B node: `host-model-cpu.node.kubevirt.io/ABC` `cpu-model-migration.node.kubevirt.io/ABC` `cpu-model.node.kubevirt.io/123`

-It is not possible to migrate a VM with `host-model` in this case due to different `host-model-cpu.node.kubevirt.io` values.
-However, both nodes support the `123` CPU model.
-Thus, it is possible to migrate VM with `123` CPU model in two ways:
+Migrating a VM with `host-model` is not possible because the values of `host-model-cpu.node.kubevirt.io` are not identical.
+However, both nodes support the `123` CPU model, so you can migrate any VM with the `123` CPU model using either of the following methods:

-- Cluster Level: Run `kubectl edit kubevirts.kubevirt.io -n harvester-system` and add `spec.configuration.cpuModel: "123"`.
-This changes also affects the newly created VMs.
+- Cluster level: Run `kubectl edit kubevirts.kubevirt.io -n harvester-system` and add `spec.configuration.cpuModel: "123"`.
+This change also affects newly created VMs.
-- Per VM Level: Edit the VM spec to include `spec.template.spec.domain.cpu.model: "123"`.
+- Individual VMs: Modify the VM configuration to include `spec.template.spec.domain.cpu.model: "123"`.

 Both methods require the restarting the VMs.
-If you know all nodes in this cluster support a specified CPU model, you can define this at cluster level before creating any VMs.
-This way, you won't need to restart the VMs to assign the CPU model later while performing live migration.
+If you are certain that all nodes in the cluster support a specific CPU model, you can define this at the cluster level before creating any VMs.
+In doing so, you eliminate the need to restart the VMs (to assign the CPU model) during live migration.